Key Executor Duties

 Distribute Net Assets to the Rightful Heirs

 Once you have handled all other estate obligations, you must distribute the remaining assets to the rightful heirs (whether those named in a will, or if there is no will, those entitled to inherit via the state rules of intestate succession).
 Family Entitlements are an exception to this rule, and have precedence over most other estate obligations, so should often be handled earlier in the process.
-See Making Distributions.
+See Determining Heirs and Making Distributions.

 Settle the Estate in a Reasonable Time